sonicjoy/Moneybox.Withdrawal/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+---

+# Solution

+The solution contains an additional folder `tests` which contains the unit tests for the core logic, apart from the original `src` folder.
+The solution requires .NET Core 8.0 to run the tests.

+## How to build and test the solution

+### To build and test the solution, follow these steps:

+1. Open the solution in Visual Studio or your preferred IDE.
+2. Build the solution to ensure that all dependencies are resolved and the project compiles successfully.
+3. Open the test project located in the `tests` folder.
+4. Run the unit tests using a test runner or the built-in test explorer in your IDE.
+5. Verify that all tests pass without any failures or errors.

+### To build and test the solution using the command line interface (CLI), follow these steps:

+1. Open a terminal or command prompt.
+2. Navigate to the root folder of the solution (`/c:/Users/sonic/source/repos/MoneyBox/moneybox-withdrawal-master`).
+3. Build the solution by running the following command:
+    ```
+    dotnet build
+    ```
+    This will compile the project and resolve any dependencies.
+4. Navigate to the test project folder (`/c:/Users/sonic/source/repos/MoneyBox/moneybox-withdrawal-master/tests`).
+5. Run the unit tests using the following command:
+    ```
+    dotnet test
+    ```
+    This will execute the tests and provide the test results.
+6. Verify that all tests pass without any failures or errors.

+Make sure you have the .NET Core SDK installed on your machine before running the above commands.